Gravitational Self-force in a Radiation Gauge: Method for computing the self-force on an orbiting mass

 \subsubsection{Numerical method}

-The renormalization coefficients occuring in Eq.~(\ref{eq:fsrg}) for $a^{\rm s\, RG\mu}_\ell$ are coefficients in the large-$L$ expansion of $a^{\rm ret\, RG\mu}$ evaluated at $r=r_0^\pm$.
+The regularization parameters occurring in Eq.~(\ref{eq:fsrg}) for $a^{\rm s\, RG\mu}_\ell$ are coefficients in the large-$L$ expansion of $a^{\rm ret\, RG\mu}$ evaluated at $r=r_0^\pm$.
 Consequently, once one has found the numerical values of $a^{\rm ret\, RG\mu}$, it is not in principle necessary to carry out an additional analytic computation of $a^{\rm s\, RG\mu}_\ell$.
-Instead, one can match to the sequence of values $a^{\rm ret\, RG\mu}_\ell$ a power series in $L$ of the form \be a_\ell^{\rm ret\,\bm\mu} = A^{\bm\mu\pm} L + B^{\bm\mu\pm} + \sum_{k=2,\rm even}^n \frac{E^{\bm\mu}_k}{L^k}, \ee finding the $E_k^{\bm\mu}$ that yield a best fit.
+Instead, one can match to the sequence of values $a^{\rm ret\, RG\mu}_\ell$ a power series in $L$ of the form \be a_\ell^{\rm ret\,\bm\mu} = A^{\bm\mu\pm} L + B^{\bm\mu\pm} + \sum_{k=2}^n \frac{E^{\bm\mu}_k}{L^k}, \ee finding the $E_k^{\bm\mu}$ that yield a best fit.
 A numerical check is that subtraction of the order $L^{-k}$ term reduces the order of the series by one power of $L$.
 And one should check that the reduction of order holds for values of $L$ larger than those used to obtain the coefficients in the matching.
 Finally, one checks numerically that $f^{{\rm reg},\bm\mu}$ converges to a value $f^{{\rm ren},\bm\mu}$ as the cutoff $\ell_{\max}$ increases.
-The disadvantage of the numerical matching method is that, for a given desired accuracy in $a^{\rm ren\alpha}$, one must compute $a^{\rm ret\alpha}$ to higher values of $\ell$ than is required when one or more renormalization coefficients are known analytically.
+The disadvantage of the numerical matching method is that, for a given desired accuracy in $a^{\rm ren\alpha}$, one must compute $a^{\rm ret\alpha}$ to higher values of $\ell$ than is required when one or more regularization parameters are known analytically.

 To identify $a^{\rm s\,\alpha}_\ell$ with $A^{\bm\mu\pm} L + B^{\bm\mu\pm}$, one must again show that $a^{\rm s\alpha}$ satisfies Eq.~(\ref{eq:angle-av}).
 This can done if one can find for each component $a^{\bm\mu}$ expressions in terms of $\rho$ and the coordinate differences $x^\mu-x^\mu_0$ whose large-$L$ expansion is $A^{\bm\mu\pm} L + B^{\bm\mu\pm}$, and if this expression satisfies (\ref{eq:angle-av}).
 If the limiting angle-average has a finite value, that finite value must be added back, in accordance with Eq.~(\ref{eq:aren}), to find the self-force.